 I was appointed LEA governor in 1988 when a Junior School parent and there was a major issue about extending the school to enable closure of the East Street site.
 It was then a single Governing body for Infants & Juniors.
 I escaped briefly in 1993 when working in another part of the country, but was reappointed at the time of the creation of separate Governing Bodies, serving on both and as the first Chairman of the Infant School Governors.
 I have been closely involved in many building projects and the appointment of 5 Headteachers.

 I was educated as a Metallurgist but followed a career in manufacturing and general management before setting up my own cost management consultancy in 1995.
-I have one daughter who moved on from the East Street site via The Weald and is currently teaching History and RE in a large secondary school.
-My other daughter was also educated at The Weald, qualified in pharmacology and as a vet, lives locally and has two children, one who has just completed his Primary education at BPS and the other currently in Year 4 at the school.
+I have one daughter who moved on from the East Street site via the Weald and is currently teaching History in a large secondary school.
+My other daughter was also educated at the Weald, qualified in pharmacology and as a vet, lives locally and has two children who both completed their Primary education at BPS.

 I always aim to put the interests of the children first; I am very keen on the pursuit of excellence in all things.
 I see the Governor role as strategic – probing & challenging the Senior Management and exploring better ways to deliver the best possible education for our children (and grandchildren!).